-- 8. To help a person make a decision, focus on this person and discern their goals and desires, rather than relying primarily on your perception of what their goals and desires are, might be, or should be. - 9.
-Try to be creative when discerning what this person might want or need, especially if they are confused or nonverbal. - 10.
-Orient this person to the decision.
-For example, say what decision needs to be made, when, and why. - 11.
-Avoid asking this person to make a decision when they are tired or emotionally upset. - 12.
-If this person has difficulty making decisions, present the various options to them.
+- 8. When helping someone make a decision, focus on the person and discerning their goals and desires, rather than relying primarily on your perception of what their goals and desires are, might be, or should be. - 9.
+Try to be creative when discerning what a person might want or need, especially if they are very confused or nonverbal. - 10.
+Orient a person to the decision.
+For example say what decision needs to be made, when, and why. - 11.
+Avoid asking a person to make a decision when they are tired or emotionally upset. - 12.
+If a person has difficulty making decisions, present the various options to them. - 13.
+Frequently assess this person's ability to state a preference or to recognize and choose among options.